Saturday, March 25, 2017

 ... and had a distant view of Hamburg's new landmark, the Elbphilharmonie.

 The TV set in my room reminded me that I was sleeping in a Weltkulturerbe (world heritage).
-The Amron Hotel is built into one of the old Schuppen (storage buildings), with the breakfast room located on the other side of the Fleet (canal) and accessible via a passageway.
+The Amron Hotel is built into one of the old Schuppen (storage buildings).
+The breakfast room is located on the other side of the Fleet (canal) and accessible via a passageway.

-Hotel at the left, breakfast at the right.
+The hotel is on the left, and breakfast is on the right.

 When our guide arrived late in the afternoon, she invited us for an evening stroll in Hamburg's city.
 The first place to visit was the "new" town hall.